Chicago, IL. Westbound Canadian National train

 Forged by the Fraim Co.

-Nice pocket worn lettering.
-Superb patina.
+Nice pocket worn lettering and gold patina.

 Given the moniker, "The Old Reliable"